Contemporary Philosophical Perspectives on the Cosmological Constant: Constraining and Explaining

 \subsection{Explanatory Strategies}

 Let us begin with a brief general discussion of scientific explanation.
+Scientific explanation is a rich topic in philosophy of science \parencite{SEPExplanation}; our aim here is not to provide an overview of philosophical accounts of explanation.
+Instead, we present our own view on explanation as it pertains to understanding accelerated expansion and dark energy to illustrate the practical explanatory strategies at play.
 We take it that explanations are local, contextual matters; phenomena ``cry out'' for explanation when they are unexpected relative to background knowledge and fall within the scope of our theorizing, and explanations succeed insofar as they cash out in terms of other, well-understood ideas.
 In science, therefore, it should be clear that the process of explanation is theory-laden.
 Phenomena are explained in terms of the tools, concepts, and principles of theoretical frameworks, and phenomena that appear to run contrary to background expectations are the types of things that seem to demand explanation.
 Thus, we take it that there are no theory-independent standards for determining what phenomena should be explained and how those explanations should run.\footnote{Given the discussion in Section~\ref{Methodology}, this should not come as a surprise.
 Most of scientific practice is unproblematically theory-laden; attempts to give theory-neutral explanations just end up depending on more general sets of assumptions.
 The parameterized frameworks discussed in Section~\ref{Eliminative} are one example of this.
 Though they depend on more general theoretical assumptions, they do not result in some ``pure phenomenology'' completely divorced from theory.} Instead, we must situate ourselves within a scientific discipline in order to address these questions.